AtomicVisionMan/TestRLBP/README.md

 ```

 ### Day 2 (July 3)
 No coding done.
-Just read paper and some online articles re.
-LBP.
+Just read paper and some online articles regarding LBP.

 ### Day 3 (July 4)
 First a quick recap of what learnt over weekend.